skylerkatz/hover/README.md

 ## Fully Managed Serverless Laravel

-Want a hosted serverless deployment platform for Laravel?
+Looking for a hosted serverless deployment platform for Laravel?
 Check [Laravel Vapor](https://vapor.laravel.com/).
-It offers both a GUI & CLI for managing all AWS resources needed to run a Laravel app on AWS Lambda.
+It provides both a GUI & CLI for managing all AWS resources needed to run a Laravel app on AWS Lambda.
 It handles databases, Redis cache, SSL certificates, S3 storage, DynamoDB tables and more.

 ## Contributing

-Since Hover ships as a binary that uses Docker to build the application, any web framework that's built with any programming language can be supported.
-Check the [archticture concept](/docs/concept.md) and [runtime environment](/docs/runtime-environment.md) for information on how Hover works.
+Hover ships as a binary that uses Docker to build the application, allowing it to support any web framework written in any programming language.
+For more information on how Hover works, see the [architecture concept](/docs/concept.md) and [runtime environment](/docs/runtime-environment.md).